 Response to August 11th & 12th, 2017

-On August 11 and 12, 2017 the tranquility of our Charlottesville streets were shattered as white supremacists, neo-Nazis and other hate groups sparked several violent clashes that resulted in multiple injuries and the tragic death of a young woman, well documented in the press.
+On August 11 and 12, 2017 the tranquility of our Charlottesville streets were shattered as white supremacists, neo-Nazis and other hate groups sparked several violent clashes that resulted in multiple injuries and the tragic death of a young woman.
 Following these heartbreaking events we have had several town hall meetings within both the UVA health system and the department of surgery examining these events and the response of the University community.
 We have listened to all our team members, including attending physicians, resident physicians, students and staff and have learned several valuable lessons.

 First, from a pure medical perspective, the department of general surgery was intimately involved in the medical care provided as a result of these violent outbursts.
 Prior planning resulted in an organized effort that provided expert care for all people injured that day.
 Literally on the front lines were our residents, of varying ethnic backgrounds, providing world-class care to everyone injured that afternoon.
 We were exceedingly proud of our surgical residents, who worked as a team and provided support to one another during these difficult hours.
 The camaraderie and collegiality was a powerful display of the character of these young physicians, displaying to the world what it means to be a surgeon and a member of a surgical department.
 This confirmed the quality of our surgical training and that, while we are always committed to improving, we are proud of our residents who performed expertly and with the utmost professional integrity on that frightful day.